inaciose/ntbd_web/README.md

 This repository contains the web files for the ntbd robotic arm control.

+Software copied from the ntbd project by HotBlackRobotics at: https://github.com/HotBlackRobotics/ntbd Just small changes to work outside docker and removed support for leap motion device.

 # ntbd_ web requirements

 Depend on the following ros packages: